harsh-sengar/Decision-Tree/README.md

 # Decision-Tree
-Implementation of Entropy based decision tree in python.
+Implementation of entropy based Decision Tree in python.
 Dataset used - iris(sklearn)